angeldollface/doll-cdn/README.markdown

 ## ABOUT :books:

 Since my main `.github.io` repository was getting a bit thicc, I thought I'd move all static assets to a different repository so I can keep the repository for my main website as light as possible.
 If I want to change the design at some point in the future, this might come in handy.
 This CDN contains font assets, 3D assets, image assets, and other assets a doll might need.
+Anyone using assets from this repo without my authorization will face legal consequences.

 ## FONTS :black_nib: